Richardaeld/google_translate_game/README.md

 1. The game always has the correct pair of words up to match.

 #### Assumption(s):
-1. A basic understanding of foreign languages used or a cheat sheet of correct word pairs.
 1. Tester will ***not*** reload browser between play throughs.
+1. A basic understanding of foreign languages used, a cheat sheet of correct word pairs, or knows the card's face div has an ID and the last number of this ID is used to pair the cards.
+1. Tester always checks for correct word pairings.

 #### Testing Step(s):
 1. Start the game on its **default setting** (add more time to **Time on Clock** if needed).